staticVoid8/MarcelN20/README.md

 - 👋 Hi, I’m @MarcelN20
 - 👀 I’m interested in Life Sciences, Sports and Food
 - 🌱 I’m currently learning C and Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing in particular
 - 📫 How to reach me: marcel.nhan@outlook.com

 <!---